A Survey on Integrated Sensing and Communication with Intelligent Metasurfaces: Trends, Challenges, and Opportunities: Background

 Consider, for example, an ISAC system with a communication performance metric expressed as $\mathcal{C}(\mathcal{R})$ and a sensing performance metric of $\mathcal{S}(\mathcal{R})$, with $\mathcal{R}$ representing the set of available resources.
 If the objective is to maximize both $\mathcal{C}(\mathcal{R})$ and $\mathcal{S}(\mathcal{R})$, the following multi-objective optimization problem is formulated:

-where $\mathcal{T}(\mathcal{R})$ denotes the constraint set.
+where $\mathcal{T}(\mathcal{R})$ denotes the constraint set, e.g., power budget constraint.
 From a mathematical point of view, the optimization problem~\eqref{eq:MOO} is not well-defined, as the two objective functions can have different trends, preventing the existence of a simultaneously global optimal solution for both of them.
 A field known as \textit{multi-objective optimization}~\cite{2016_Deb,2018_Gunantara} employs various methods to address such optimization problems.

 There are two common ways to handle multiple objective functions in ISAC resource allocation optimization problems.
 The first approach is to optimize one of the objective functions while setting a threshold in the other.
 For example, if we choose to maximize the sensing performance metric while setting a threshold for the communication metric, we can reformulate~\eqref{eq:MOO} as